Why the Wellness Critics are Really Just Bullies

 The Wellness Critics Are Bullies

 I have been in the wellness industry as a professor and CEO for nearly 30 years.
 I have published over 75 research articles and 7 books on this topic.
-Wellness is all I have ever done as a professional and I am not alone.
-Nearly everyone I have ever met in the wellness industry from vendors, academics, and professionals to the people who run large wellness organizations such as HERO, WELCOA, the Health Project, and many others are all smart, caring, thoughtful and genuinely wonderful people.
+Wellness is all I have ever done as a professional.
+Nearly everyone in the wellness industry from vendors, academics, and professionals to the people who run large wellness organizations such as HERO, WELCOA, the Health Project, and many others are all smart, caring, thoughtful and genuinely wonderful people.

 Wellness critics who make public statements like this are like the playground bully trying to pick a fight- it doesn’t matter with whom.
 Unlike these wellness bullies, the wellness professionals who have led the wellness industry for decades, have conducted themselves with professionalism and decency.